 Eat small, frequent meals.

-Do not drink coffee, tea, or alcohol.
+Avoid coffee, tea, and alcohol.

 Try not to eat foods that are fried, greasy, spicy, or sweet.

-Limit the amount of milk you drink.
+Limit milk products and the amount of milk you drink.

 See your healthcare provider if any of the following occur:

-The diarrhea lasts more than 48 hours.
+The diarrhea lasts more than 24 to 48 hours.

-There is blood in your stool.
+There is blood in your stool or when you wipe.

-You have pain in your abdomen.
+You have pain in your belly.